ng4567/education3.0/README.md

 3. Finally, you'll need to setup your python environment.
 I have provided a requirements.txt file that contains all needed libraries.

 After creating a new conda or pyenv, run `pip install -r requirements.txt`

+# Run the Application

+Once you have setup your environment and obtained a groq API key, run the app:

+* `$ cd /app`
+* `streamlit run 1-home.py`